J Line (Los Angeles Metro): History

 Metro returned to its plan for a dual-hub route in 2009, proposing a new bus rapid transit service called the Silver Line (now J Line) utilizing both the Harbor Transitway and the El Monte Busway.
-The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
+The new higher frequency service would be funded by converting both corridors into high-occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The bus route began operations on December 13, 2009, and the HOT lanes on the Harbor Transitway went into service on November 10, 2012 and the El Monte Busway's HOT lanes opened on February 22, 2013.

 Since the start of the J Line, Metro has been working on refurbishing the aging stations along both the Harbor Transitway and the El Monte Busway.
-The 1970s-era El Monte Station was demolished and replaced by a new station in October 2012.
+The 1970s-era El Monte station was demolished and replaced by a new station in October 2012.
 All the Harbor Transitway stations were refurbished with real-time arrival signs, new wayfinding signage, improved lighting, and soundproofing by late 2012.
 The El Monte Busway stations received a similar refurbishment in January 2015.
-Transit Access Pass (TAP) card ticket vending machines were added to stations in early 2017 to support all-door boarding on J Line buses.
+TAP card ticket machines were added to stations in early 2017 to support all-door boarding on J Line buses.
 Metro has also added a new station on the El Monte Busway at Union Station that opened on November 1, 2020.

-Efforts have also been made to speed up J Line buses as they cross Downtown Los Angeles on surface streets.
+Efforts have also been made to speed up J Line buses as they cross downtown Los Angeles on surface streets.
 LADOT added bus priority to traffic lights in 2012, and over several years about 2.5 mi of bus-only lanes have been added in each direction, allowing buses to bypass traffic on nearly 70% of the 3.6 mi surface street portion of the route.

 In 2015, Metro integrated the last remaining Metro Express route on the Harbor Transitway, the 450X to San Pedro, into the Silver Line.
 Initially, a new express Silver Line service was added that served San Pedro and skipped many Harbor Transitway stations, but by June 2017, San Pedro-bound buses were serving all stations, and the increase in speed was deemed not enough to justify increased crowding on other buses.

+In 2023, as part of fare restructuring, the J Line fares were lowered to match those of all other Metro lines.
+Previously, an express fare of $2.50 had been charged.